rust-lang/rust/doc/rust.md

-A Rust source file describes a module, the name and location of which -- in the module tree of the current crate -- are defined from outside the source file: either by an explicit `mod_item` in a referencing source file, or by the name of the crate ittself.
+A Rust source file describes a module, the name and location of which -- in the module tree of the current crate -- are defined from outside the source file: either by an explicit `mod_item` in a referencing source file, or by the name of the crate itself.

 Each source file contains a sequence of zero or more `item` definitions, and may optionally begin with any number of `attributes` that apply to the containing module.